aproxis/VideoCutter/.clinerules/10-project-files.md

     -   **Sidechain Compression (Steps 6 & 8)**: Applies sidechain compression to the soundtrack, using the main voiceover (Step 6) and then the end voiceover (Step 8) as key inputs.
 This ducks the music volume when voiceovers are present.
     -   **End Voiceover Preparation (Step 7)**: Adds initial silence to `voiceover_end.mp3` to align it with the end of the video.
     -   **Final Audio Mix (Step 9)**: Mixes the compressed soundtrack with the adjusted transition sounds.
-    -   **Video-Audio Combination (Final Step)**: Combines the input slideshow video with the newly mixed audio track, copying the video stream and encoding the audio to AAC.
+    -   **Video-Audio Combination (Final Step)**: Combines the input slideshow video with the newly mixed audio track, copying the video stream and re-encoding the audio to AAC.

 **Internal Dependencies:**
 -   `srt_generator.py`: Called as a subprocess for subtitle generation.